Home electric car chargers: how to choose a wallbox and have it installed

 If you’ve got an electric car and somewhere to park it at home, a home electric car charger is a great idea.

-For most people, charging at home through a wallbox charger is the easiest way to top up your car’s batteries.
+For most people, charging at home through a wallbox charger is by some margin the easiest way to top up your car’s batteries.

 These discreet wall-mounted (as the name suggests) boxes (again, it’s in the name) can be connected to your existing home electricity supply without too much trouble.

 You’ll need some form of off-street parking, but within reason, your new wallbox can be placed exactly where you want it.
 Better still, there are dozens of units to choose from.

 Pick one of the latest ‘smart’ wallboxes and you could be eligible for a government grant of up to £350, allowing you to make best use of off-peak electricity tariffs by programming your car to charge at times when demand on the National Grid is low.

 Typically, this will be overnight, effectively allowing you to refuel your car while you sleep.
 At that cheaper rate, topping up a standard Nissan Leaf could cost as little as £4 – or just over 2p per mile.
 Most wallboxes will supply alternating current (AC) at a maximum of 7.4kW; a normal three-pin plug is limited to 3kW, although car manufacturers don’t recommend using these long-term, because this can cause damage to the socket due to the high amperage drawn over a sustained period of time.